dulvui/simondalvai.org/src/content/games/99managers-futsal-edition/index.md

 **[Wishlist now on Steam!](https://store.steampowered.com/app/3334770/99_Managers_Futsal_Edition/)**
 **[Play the beta on itch.io](https://simondalvai.itch.io/99managers-futsal-edition)**

-99 Managers™ Futsal Edition, is a Open source Futsal Manager game for Linux, Windows and MacOS.
+99 Managers® Futsal Edition, is a Open source Futsal Manager game for Linux, Windows and MacOS.

 ## Stay up to date
 If you want to stay up to date, have questions or feedback